Morava (river): Course

-The river's longest tributary by far is the Thaya (in German) or Dyje (in Czech), flowing in at the tripoint of Austria, the Czech Republic and Slovakia.
-The confluence of Thaya and Morava is the southernmost and the lowest point of Moravia.
-The biggest tributary from the left is Bečva.
+The total length of the Morava is 352 km, of which 269.4 km is in the Czech Republic (including the Czech-Slovak border), making it the third longest river in the Czech Republic.
+The Morava feeds the Danube with an average discharge rate of 110 m3/s, collected from a drainage area of 26658 km2, of which 20692.4 km2 is in the Czech Republic.

-The Morava is a lowland river with a basin that consists to 51 percent of plains; mountains make up only seven percent of the basin while 35 percent are considered highland.
+The Morava is a lowland river with a basin that consists of 51% plains; mountains make up only seven percent of the basin while thirty five percent are considered highland.
 The average slope of the river is 1.8‰ and at the confluence 4‰.
 The bedrock of the river basin is mostly crystalline bedrock and flysch.

-The Morava river is unusual in that it is a European blackwater river.
+The Morava is unusual in that it is a European blackwater river.

-Course of the river
+The longest tributary of the Morava is the Thaya, flowing in at the tripoint of the Czech Republic, Austria and Slovakia.
+The longest tributaries of the Morava are:

 Ecology

-The Morava river forms an important link between the Danube Valley and the plains of northern Europe, for animals as well as, at least historically, for humans.
+The Morava River forms an important link between the Danube Valley and the plains of northern Europe, for animals as well as, at least historically, for humans.
 Its weak slope across flat plains furthermore means that the river is prone to meander and flood, creating vast floodplains.
-Because of these reasons, the floodplains of the Morava river are among the most biologically diverse ecosystems in Europe.
+Because of these reasons, the floodplains of the Morava River are among the most biologically diverse ecosystems in Europe.
 Its richness in plant and animal species (some 12,000 species have been identified) ranks it second in diversity only to the Danube Delta.
 During the 20th century however, large tracts of the river, especially downstream from Litovel, have been regulated with the ensuing effect of loss of inundation areas (floodplains).
 Since the river basin is densely populated and, especially the Czech part, industrialised, the river also receives a lot of wastewater.
 Agriculture also contributes to spreading nitrogen and other nutrients into the river.
 Nevertheless, the central part of the river has retained much of its natural character and in later years conscious efforts have been made to protect the nature and ecosystem of the river basin.